Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Construction

+\paragraph{Unsatisfactory LVLM judges.} LMSYS~\cite{zheng2024judging} shows the feasibility of using GPT-4 as judges to evaluate the intelligent chat assistants by giving a 1-10 score, revealing high consistency with human assessment.
+Inspired by that, we start with a preliminary attempt by using \textit{LVLM judges} (\eg, GPT-4V) to evaluate various LVLMs, which, however, merely obtains a human consistency of around 70\% for all three tasks, as shown in Tab.~\ref{tab:human consis}.

+We assume that this is probably due to the unsatisfactory instruction-following ability of GPT-4V, which cannot always respond in the required format~\cite{bai2023touchstone}.
+Meanwhile, GPT-4V still lacks the multimodal in-context learning ability, making few-shot evaluation indispensable in complex and varied autonomous driving scenarios.

-Instead, we propose adopting the the powerful LLM as the judge to measure LVLMs in autonomous driving scenarios from multiple dimensions.
-Similarly with the data collection procedure discussed in Sec.~\ref{sec:collection}, to evaluate LVLMs, we input images and the corresponding questions (\ie, \textit{general perception}, \textit{regional perception} and \textit{driving suggestions}) to LVLMs and collect their responses.
-Through few-shot in-context learning (see prompts in Appendix~\ref{app_prompt}), we query the powerful LLM to score the model responses based on the reference answers, with a single score range from 1 to 10, and the average score of the entire evaluation set serving as the final score.
-As we will see in Tab.~\ref{tab:human consis}, the LLM judge evaluates more consistently with human preference than the the LVLM judge.
+\paragraph{Text-only LLM as LVLM judges.} In this paper, we propose to adopt \textit{text-only LLMs} (\eg, GPT-4) as judges to evaluate LVLMs on driving scenarios.
+Given the reference ground truths and few-shot ICL examples, GPT-4 is instructed to evaluate the correctness of model responses with a score ranging from 1 to 10.
+The average score of the whole evaluation set serves as the final \texttt{Text-Score}.
+We provide the evaluation prompts and ICL examples in Figs.~\ref{fig:eva_pr} to~\ref{fig:low_few_shot}.
+As shown in Tab.~\ref{tab:human consis}, the text-only GPT-4 judge evaluates more consistently with human judgments than the GPT-4V judge.